 5.13 There are two key settlement areas of Thruxton Parish: Thruxton Village and Dauntsey Lane (a small part of Weyhill West).
 There are also smaller built up areas at Thruxton Down and Parkhouse Cross.
 These areas are integral to the rural landscape character of the Parish.
-The land at the edge of settlements forms part of the setting of the settlement and development at these locations is likely to be sensitive with regard to settlement identity and real or perceived diminishing of settlement separation.
-Policy E3 of the Test Valley Revised Local Plan recognises that the countryside around settlement pattern, and sense of place.
-It therefore contains policies that seek to: maintain the separate and historic identity of each settlement and prevent coalescence of a settlement with others, inside or outside of Thruxton Parish; support the conservation and enhancement of the rural character of the settlements and Thruxton Parish as a whole.
+The land at the edge of settlements forms part of the settling of the settlement.
+Policy E3 of the Test Valley Revised Local Plan recognises that the countryside around settlements plays an important role in shaping and defining their character, settlement pattern, and sense of place.